-It can be very complicated to understand the immigration rules, however the International Student Advisors are available to advise and assist you through the application process.
-It is very important to keep a note of your visa expiry date which will either be located on your visa that is inside your passport or on your BRP.
-You should always ensure that you make the necessary preparations to either extend your current (visa) under Tier 4, switch into another immigration category or make plans to return home (depending on your circumstances) BEFORE your current visa expires.
+It is very important to keep a note of your visa expiry date to ensure you do not overstay your visa in the UK.
+You should always ensure that you make the necessary preparations to either extend your current Tier 4 (General) Student visa, switch into a different immigration category or make plans to return home (depending on your circumstances) BEFORE your current visa expires.